-- 7.4.
-The transport vehicle should be checked for compliance with transport requirements in respect of levels of external contamination and radiation levels before dispatch from the site. - 7.5.
+- 7.5.
 Any cask that has previously been used should initially be assumed to contain radioactive substances and its contamination and radiation levels should be checked upon arrival at the site.
 If the levels of contamination and radiation exceed specified values, an investigation should be made to discover the cause and to determine the corrective actions to be taken. - 7.6.
 Before a previously used and supposedly empty cask is opened, it should be ensured that radiation monitors with alarms are operative and suitable measures should be taken (such as opening the casks under water) to prevent accidental exposure of personnel if radioactive material of significant activity has remained in the cask. - 7.7.
 Requirements and guidance on the transport of radioactive material and the associated safety and environmental aspects can be found in the IAEA Safety Standards Series publication on regulations for the safe transport of radioactive material, see Ref.
 Regulations for the Safe Transport of Radioactive Material (2018 Edition), IAEA Safety Standards Series No. SSR-6 (Rev. 1) [16] and Ref.
-Advisory

-(2012 Edition), IAEA Safety Standards Series No. SSG-26 [17].
+Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (2012 Edition), IAEA Safety Standards Series No. SSG-26 [17].